 In 2018-2021 the NWCCOG Foundation was minimally utilized.
 Some QQ funds pass through the Foundation.
 In 2021 a request from Eagle County ECO Trails for the foundation to support private donations to complete the core trail project was accepted by Council with terms negotiated by staff, and a web page for donations has been established.
-As of the draft of this budget in October 2021 only two donations have been received, though ECO staff is confident 2022 will have robust donations.
 NWCCOG has decided to budget conservatively regarding income related to this project in 2022 while hoping the donations are much more robust than budgeted.